HL7/C-CDA-Examples/Allergies/Allergy to latex/Readme.md

 ###Comments

 * This is an example of a propensity to substance allergy with information on both allergic reaction and reaction severity.
 It was based upon discussion with Russ Leftwich and Lisa Nelson in coordination with Patient Care Committee.
+See DSTU 219 for update regarding act/code.
 ###Custodian

 * John D'Amore jdamore@diameterhealth.com (GitHub: jddamore)